larmel/lacc/README.md

 A complete test of the compiler is done by going through all test cases on a self-hosted version of lacc.

-    make test
+    make -C test

-This will first create a binary produced by cc, giving `bin/lacc`.
-Then we use `bin/lacc` to build `bin/bootstrap/lacc`, which in turn is used to build `bin/selfhost/lacc`.
+This will first use the already built `bin/lacc` to produce `bin/bootstrap/lacc`, which in turn is used to build `bin/selfhost/lacc`.
 Between the bootstrap and selfhost stages, the intermediate object files are compared for equality.
 If everything works correctly, these stages should produce identical binaries.
 The compiler is ''good'' when all tests pass on the selfhost binary.